fanux/lhttp/README.md

 ```go
 lhttp.Regist("chat",&ChatProcessor{&lhttp.BaseProcessor{}})
 ```
-then if command is 'chat' ChatProcessor will handle it
+then if command is "chat" ChatProcessor will handle it
 3. define your onmessage handle
 ```go
 func (p *ChatProcessor)OnMessage(h *WsHandler) {